A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Methods

-HODMD is a useful addition for our approach, since we usually consider a significant dimensionality reduction before the application of DMD (this is a compulsory step because the interpolation would be unfeasible from a computational perspective otherwise).
-To fix the results provided by DMD, whose quality is usually reduced by the reduction, we may use HODMD instead.
+Higher Order DMD variants are useful additions to our toolchain since we usually consider a significant dimensionality reduction before the application of DMD.
+This is a compulsory step because otherwise, the interpolation would be unfeasible from a computational perspective otherwise. \RB{